-The project emphasises the role of the home as a care environment, by providing real-time support to patients.
-IS-ACTIVE proposes a combined technological solution, which uses intelligent miniaturised inertial sensing used for ambulatory human movement analysis, and wireless communication.
+The project emphasizes the role of the home as care environment, by providing real-time support to patients.
+IS-ACTIVE proposes a combined technological solution, which uses intelligent miniaturized inertial sensing used for ambulatory human movement analysis, and wireless communication.

-The IS-ACTIVE sensor-based system is meant to provide the patient with:
+The IS-ACTIVE sensor-based system is meant to provide the patients:

 - An effective sensing system for daily use, which analyses in real-time their physical activity and condition;

-- An easy-to-use interface and a natural feedback, so that they become easily aware of the importance of self-management.
+- An easy-to-use interface and a natural feedback, so that they become easily aware about the importance of self-management.

-Field trials will be conducted in different locations and their results are expected to provide qualitative and quantitative indications on the system accuracy, robustness,reliability and usability, together with assessing the user’s experience regarding the motivation in self-managing the chronic condition.
+Field trials will be conducted in different locations and their results are expected to provide qualitative and quantitative indications on the system accuracy, robustness,reliability and usability, together with assessing the user experience regarding the motivation in self-managing the chronic condition.

 The general objective of IS-ACTIVE is to devise a person-centric healthcare solution for patients with chronic conditions – especially elderly people – based on miniaturised wireless inertial sensors, which provide distributed motion capture and intelligent recognition of activities and situations.